msdundar/notes-algorithms/10-hash-tables/README.md

 ## Recap

-- You might soon find that you’re using them all the time:
+- You might soon find that you're using them all the time:
 - You can make a hash table by combining a hash function with an array.
 - Collisions are bad.
 You need a hash function that minimizes collisions.
 - Hash tables have really fast search, insert, and delete.
 - Hash tables are good for modeling relationships from one item to another item.
-- Once your load factor is greater than .07, it’s time to resize your hash table.
+- Once your load factor is greater than .07, it's time to resize your hash table.
 - Hash tables are used for caching data (for example, with a web server).
 - Hash tables are great for catching duplicates.
 - Hashing is widely used in database indexing, compilers, caching, password authentication, and more.

 ## Bonus: Linear Probing

-- Collision'u engellemek için aynı array alanına birden çok veri denk gelirse bir sonraki hücre aranır ve boş bir yer bulunmaya çalışılır. Örneğin mod aldıktan sonra üçüncü hücreye koymak istedik veriyi ama orası doluydu.
-Dördüncüye bakarız, o da doluysa beş'e, o da doluysa altıya.
-Ne zaman ki boş yer bulursak o zaman veriyi oraya koyarız.
-Bu da yine linked list oluşturmak (buna da **chaining** deniyor) gibi bir collision engelleme yaklaşımı.
+- To prevent collision, if more than one data comes across in the same array field, the next cell is searched, until an empty place is found.
+For example, after getting the mod, the array wanted to put in the third cell, but it was full.
+Then we look at the fourth, fifth, sixt, etc. until an empty place is found.
+Whenever an empty space has found, the data goes there.
+This is a collision blocking approach, like creating a linked list (also called **chaining**).

   ![linear-probing](images/linear-probing.png)